 - Place the mushrooms on a large, rimmed baking sheet.
 Drizzle with the oil and sprinkle with salt.
 Using your hands, toss the mushrooms to coat them evenly.
 Arrange in a single, even layer.

-- Roast for 25 to 30 minutes, turning the mushrooms with a spatula once or twice while cooking, until they take on a deep brown color and savory, bacon-y smell.
+- Roast for 25 to 30 minutes, flipping the mushrooms with a spatula about halfway through, until they take on a deep brown color and savory, bacon-y smell.

-- Remove from the oven and set aside to cool for about 10 minutes.
+- Remove from the oven and set aside for about 10 minutes.
 The “bacon” will crisp as it cools.

 Nutrition